morleym/furtive-handbook/docs/objectives.md

 Obviously, these are at odds!
 *"Running every match when it's ready"* means you would only catch one quarterfinal and one semifinal on a broadcast.
-*"Running every match on broadcast"* means players would wait longer between matches (if you play first quarterfinal, then you'd need to wait for three other matches to finish before you could play again).
+*"Running every match on broadcast"* means players would wait longer between matches (if you play in the first quarterfinal, then you'd need to wait for three other matches to finish before you could play again).

 So you have to come up with solutions, and discuss with each party.